Posted: Tuesday, Jan 3rd, 2017

 by Allison Costa

-For many years, Anacapa Brewing Company was the sole brewery in town.
-But recently, a plethora of new craft breweries has opened.
-And as the interest in eating and drinking local has grown, Venturans and visitors have more opportunities than ever to buy their beer directly from local brewers.
+A plethora of new craft breweries have opened.
+And as the interest in eating and drinking locally has grown, Venturans and visitors have more opportunities than ever to buy their beer directly from local brewers.

 Casey Harris, head brewer at Topa Topa Brewing Company, explains that beer is meant to be consumed fresh, especially the hop-forward IPAs that Topa Topa is known for.